A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Posterior inferences

-Given a nominal FDR (say, 5\%), we apply the Bayesian FDR or \textit{direct posterior probability} approach \cite{pmid15054023} to select an appropriate posterior probability threshold, $\kappa$, for calling the DA taxa.
+The procedure is applied to infer the posterior probabilities of the taxa differential statuses along with uncertainty estimates.
+Given a nominal FDR (say, 5\%), we apply the Bayesian FDR approach of \cite{pmid15054023} to choose an appropriate threshold, $\kappa$, for calling the DA taxa.
 An estimate of differential status variable $\tilde{h}_j$ is